wordswords/dotfiles/README.md

 ## External Scripts

 I have written a few helper scripts in ~/.dotfiles/bin

+### `ai-files-purpose.zsh`

+This will ask OpenAI to have a guess at the contents of each file in the current directory based on their naming and some AI magic, and tell its guess for each file.
+Often it is accurate but not always.
+Run it again for another guess.

+### `ai-dir-purpose.zsh`

+This will ask OpenAI to have a guess at the purpose of the current directory based on the naming of the files in it, and some AI magic.
+Often it is accurate but not always.
+Run it again for another guess.

 ### `gg.zsh` and `so.zsh`

 You can pipe multiple lines of text to these scripts and then will search